Service Offerings

 What Is It In Under 20 Words?

-An USB stick with inbuilt encryption & authentication to protect data stored on it.
+An external USB SSD/HDD drive with inbuilt encryption & authentication to protect data stored on it.

 What Does This Solve?